-Tacos de Bistec!!
-If you have been to Mexico, in any state or city, you have seen the taco stands at night with lights hanging from the roof, and people around it like bees on a honey pot.
+¡¡Tacos de Bistec!!
+If you have been to Mexico you have seen the taco stands at night with lights hanging from the roof, and people around it like bees on a honey pot.
 You can detect the smell from several yards away.
-If you like steaks, you know what I mean.
-The grilling and sizzling will follow you and call your name.
-There’s this unofficial rule that if you see a taco stand that’s overcrowded, then the tacos must be good, it doesn’t matter that you have to eat them standing up, and that in the way someone hold his taco, you can tell if he is a good eater.
-So lets have some tacos.
-Also take a look at these salsas: Chile de Arbol, Pico de Gallo and Salsa Verde.
-And also another way to make tacos here
+If you like steaks, you know what I mean... the grilling and sizzling will follow you and call your name.
+There’s this unofficial rule that if you see a taco stand that’s overcrowded, then the tacos must be good, and according to the way someone hold his taco, you can tell if he is a good eater.
+Let's have some tacos!
+(You can also find another way to make tacos HERE).
+(Take a look at these salsas: Roasted Tomatillo and Árbol Pepper Salsa, Pico de Gallo, Salsa Verde Cruda, and Creamy Habanero Salsa, and pick your favorite to top your tacos!!

 Ingredients for 4 people

 - 2 pounds thinly sliced Steaks of Rib eye or Sirloin (or Diezmillo at your local Latin Store).

 - 1 tablespoon vegetable oil or lard (Lard is better for an authentic taste)

 - 1 medium onion finely chopped (about 1 cup)